 Children in big cities and small towns or rural settings need to be aware of the dangers, and the best way to keep our children safe is through communication.

-These safety tips are important.
-If I can be of further assistance in this or any other matter, please contact my office.
+These safety tips are important for both you and your children.
+If I can be of further assistance in this or any other matter, please let me know.